-Unlike for most other KPIs, the focus of this analysis is on the end of financial year performance, rather than on month-by-month performance, as the council's key target for this cumulative measure is judged at year-end.
+Unlike for most other KPIs, the council requested the focus of this analysis be on the end of financial year performance, rather than on month-by-month performance, as they noted their key target for this cumulative measure is judged at year end.
 Therefore, although the same analyses are undertaken as for other measures, the interpretation is slightly different.